ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 # Helm basics
 It is useful to have Helm installed somewhere convenient.
 Helm can be used to install applications that are described by Helm charts.
 Helm is the client for a server named Tiller.
 ICP includes a Tiller server running in a pod.

+*NOTE:* As of ICP v2.1.0.2, the helm configuration is complicated by the use of encrypted connections.
+Only the version of Helm supplied with ICP may be used.
+(TBD Provide the links to the KC that describe the install and config of Helm.)

 *NOTE:* Be careful about working with a version of Helm that is more recent than the version of Tiller deployed in ICP.
 It is recommended that you install the version of Helm that matches the version of Tiller.